Pomian coat of arms: History

 On the shield is the black head of a bison on a yellow field, with a sword driven into the head so that both the top and the bottom of the sword are visible.
 Above the helmet on the crown is an arm in armor with a bare hand holding a sword.

 The origin of this coat-of-arms can be traced back to 1279, when Hebda, brother of Jaranda, performed public deeds of merit to atone for the sins of his murdered brother.
 One of his brave acts was the killing of a bison that had been plaguing the village of Lubania.
 During the reign of Walter II, King of Poland, the bison head was placed on the shield and the arm with a sword was placed above the crown and was named Pomian.
 This is a communal coat-of-arms and is shared by other Great Polish Families.

 Blazon

 The Pomian coat of arms, being borne by multiple families, as with most Polish armorial bearings, has multiple variations to the basic design.
-The design as shown in the example image on this page may be blazoned as follows:Arms: Or, a buffalo's head caboshed, sable, pierced with a sword, proper.
+The example image on this page may be blazoned as follows:Arms: Or, a buffalo's head caboshed, sable, pierced with a sword, proper.
 Mantling: Sable, doubled Or.
 Crest: Out of a ducal coronet, an arm embowed in armor holding in its hand a sword, proper.